OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Notation and Preliminaries

-where \(\rmZ\) denotes the pre-softmax attention logits and \(\rmA \in \R^{l \times l}\) is the attention weight matrix.
-During this phase, the key and value matrices \(\rmK\) and \(\rmV\) are cached to avoid recomputation in subsequent decoding steps.
+where $\sigma(\cdot)$ is the row-wise softmax function, \(\rmZ\) denotes the pre-softmax attention logits, and \(\rmA \in \R^{l \times l}\) is the attention weight matrix.
+In this phase, \(\rmK\) and \(\rmV\) are cached to avoid recomputation in subsequent decoding steps.